Discrete defect plasticity and implications for dissipation: Discrete STZ plasticity

 From Eq.~(\ref{eqgm}), $\gamma^{*K}_{\rm max}$ is of the order of the STZ stress divided by an elastic modulus.
 Quite generally, the limiting strain magnitude for a non-negative dissipation rate or even non-negative total dissipation is of the order of the \cite{Eshelby57,Eshelby59} inclusion stress level divided by a relevant elastic modulus, \cite{Vasoya19}.

-The possibility of a negative dissipation rate can be understood by focusing attention on a subvolume containing only STZ $K$ and noting that the rate form of conservation of energy requires $\dot{W}=\dot{\Phi} + \dot{\cal{D}}^K$ for that subvolume.
-The transformation reduces stress levels in the inclusion and increases stress levels outside the inclusion so that $\dot{\Phi}$ outside the inclusion increases.
-If the total $\dot{\Phi}=\dot{\Phi}_{\rm in}+\dot{\Phi}_{\rm out}$, which increases with increasing transformation strain, is sufficiently large the rate form of conservation of energy can require $\dot{\cal{D}}^K<0$.

 The data in Table~\ref{tab1} is taken from \cite{Vasoya19} and shows the limiting transformation strains for a non-negative dissipation rate for a shear transformation and for a volumetric transformation with the transformation stress taken to correspond to the macroscopic stress at the onset of plastic yielding.
 The limiting transformation strain magnitudes for a non-negative dissipation rate are all less than $0.035$.
-Atomistic calculations, \cite{Dasgupta,Albert}, and experiments, \cite{Argon,Hufn16}, are, when interpreted in terms of a transforming \cite{Eshelby57,Eshelby59} inclusion, consistent with larger transformation strains.
+Atomistic calculations, \cite{Dasgupta,Albert}, and experiments, \cite{Argon,Hufn16}, are, when interpreted in terms of a transforming \cite{Eshelby57,Eshelby59} inclusion, consistent with transformation strains $ \gamma^{*K}$ that are greater than $\gamma^{*K}_{\rm max} $.

 There are several possible reasons for the discrepancy between the limiting strain values in Table~\ref{tab1} and the atomistic calculations and experiment.
 The limiting values of transformation strain in Table~\ref{tab1} were calculated assuming linear elasticity and identifying the stress at transformation with the yield strength.
 Local stress concentrations would increase the stress magnitude at the nucleation site and thus lead to an increased allowable transformation strain.
-Entropy, either temperature related entropy or configurational related entropy, could have a significant contribution so that a purely mechanical formulation is inadequate.
-Another possibility, considered here, is that fluctuations lead to the transformation strain magnitude for some transformations exceeding that required for a non-negative dissipation rate.
-If this occurs, requiring a non-negative dissipation rate (i.e. satisfaction of the Clausius-Duhem inequality) for all points of the continuum and for all times is an overly restrictive requirement.
+It could be necessary to account for entropy, either temperature related entropy or configurational related entropy, as in a continuum STZ plasticity formulation, \cite{Bouch09,Falk11}.

+One possibility, considered by \cite{Vasoya20}, is that the term $\Theta \dot{s}$ in Eq.~(\ref{cd4}) associated with a transformation is sufficiently positive for the Clausius-Duhem inequality to be satisfied even if the mechanical dissipation is negative.
+Another possible consequence of accounting for the entropy increase associated with the transformation is having different elastic moduli in the STZ ((through the entropy dependence of the energy $\phi$) from those in the material outside.
+The results of \cite{Vasoya19} for a single transforming STZ in an infinite isotropic elastic solid with a uniform applied stress $\sigma_{ij}^0$ at infinity can give a qualitative indication of the effect.